agility-game/home-asistant-dashboard/300/100/README.md

 Based on "Getting Started" at https://github.com/shannonhochkins/ha-dashboard

 Install the software from this repository on a system that has NodeJS installed, for generating the build files necessary for copying into Home Assistant later.
+Alternatively, open this repository in a cloud-based workspace such as offered by GitPod.

 ```
 npm install